yukuku/telebot/README.md

 29. Open your Telegram client and send the message `/start` to your bot. (type @`your-bot-username` at the search field to initiate the conversation)

-30. Try sending more messages and you should see replies from the bot.
+30. You can, for example, send `what time` to the bot and the bot will reply you.
+Try sending `/image` as well.
 Mission completed!

 To customize the bot, edit the `main.py` starting from the `CUSTOMIZE FROM HERE` line.
-It is simple if-else statements.
-The starter kit calls simsimi.com to generate replies.
+They are simple if-else statements.